tomnz/pilight/README.md

 > Note: If you get an error message about available space on the device, it's likely your /tmp folder is too small.
 Run `sudo nano /etc/default/tmpfs`, change TMP_SIZE to 200M, then try `pip install -r requirements.txt` again.
 You may run into this when installing on a Raspberry Pi device.

+> Note: If setting up a server installation on Windows, with PostgreSQL, you may find it easier to install the `psycopg2` package from a binary installer instead of with pip.
+[Download the binary](http://www.stickpeople.com/projects/python/win-psycopg/) corresponding to your Python/PostgreSQL version.

 Create a new database in your DBMS (e.g. PostgreSQL) to use for PiLight.

 Copy the settings file and make required changes (particularly set up your light parameters, and database instance):